-COM 505: Concepts and Criticism of Public Influence
+COM 505: Rhetoric and Leadership

 The criticism and history of influence will be explored to focus on examples of persuasion through public discourse.

 COM 506: Communication in Small Groups

 An examination of traditional and contemporary research which pertains to various dimensions of small group communication including, but not limited to, the following topics: structure, size, tasks, goals, systems, and leadership.